https://pixabay.com/vectors/email-email-marketing-newsletter-4284157/

 The process of developing a research question can be summarized in these five steps:

 - Identify a Broad Interest: Begin by noting the observations you have about the social world that capture your attention.
-Projects fueled by passion tend to be more engaging.

 - Identify a Gap in Knowledge: Unanswered or unresolved issues in previous research can give you good ideas of where to take your project.
 Would studying a particular group of people or a specific place add details that have been left out of earlier work?
 How would a different method contribute new data or analyses?